ocpi/ocpi/mod_commands.md

 ## 1. Flow

-With the Commands module, commands can be send from the eMSP, via the CPO to a Charge Point.
+With the Commands module, commands can be sent from the eMSP, via the CPO to a Charge Point.
 Most Charge Point are hooked up to the internet via a relative slow wireless connection.
-To prevent long blocking calls, the commands module is designed to work asynchronous.
+To prevent long blocking calls, the commands module is designed to work asynchronously.

 The eMSP send a request to a CPO, via the CPO Commands interface.
-The CPO check if it can send the request to a Charge Point.
-It will response to the request with a status, indicating if the request can be send to a Charge Point.
+The CPO checks if it can send the request to a Charge Point and will respond to the request with a status, indicating if the request can be sent to a Charge Point.

 The CPO sends the requested command (via another protocol, for example: OCPP) to a Charge Point.
-The Charge Point will respond, if it understand the command and will try to execute the command.
-This response doesn't mean the command was executed successful.
+The Charge Point will respond if it understands the command and will try to execute the command.
+This response doesn't mean that the command was executed successfully.
 The CPO will forward this command in a new POST request to the eMSP Commands interface.

-The following examples try to give insight into the message flow and asynchronous nature of the OCPI Commands.
+The following examples try to give insight into the message flow and the asynchronous nature of the OCPI Commands.
 Example of a `UNLOCK_CONNECTOR` that fails because the Location is not known by the CPO.
 ![UNLOCK_CONNECTOR unkown Location](data/command_unlock_unknow_location.png)